Date enacted or revised:

 McNeese complies with the Southern Association of Colleges and Schools – Commission on Colleges Requirement 6.3, which states that “The institution publishes and implements policies regarding the appointment, employment, and regular evaluation of faculty members, regardless of contract or tenure status.”
 The University of Louisiana System policy number FS-III.X.D-1 states that "faculty will undergo evaluation to ensure their academic performance is commensurate with their rank and status, and that they remain accountable for their academic performance to the university and the larger community."
 To support the MSU mission and goals related to excellence in teaching, research and service, faculty participate in the Annual Performance Review (APR) which includes two components:

-- Job Effectiveness/Productivity in teaching, scholarly activity/research, and service which is ranked among faculty in the department and college, and
+- Job Effectiveness/Productivity in teaching, scholarly activity/research, and service, and

 - Performance level, achieved as "Satisfactory" or "Unsatisfactory."

 Performance level is determined by the faculty member's accountability to his/her job responsibilities and expectations as described in McNeese State University Policies as well as specific departmental and college guidelines.
 A “satisfactory” performance level rating is a precondition for consideration for awarding merit pay regardless of merit rank, and it is required for application for tenure or promotion.
-Performance level (including the evaluation of collegiality) is independent of merit rankings Category I, Category II, or Category III, which are achieved on a competitive basis.
-The Job Effectiveness/Productivity portion of the APR determines merit level and ranking for faculty within each college.
+Performance level (including the evaluation of collegiality) is independent of merit rankings 1 through 5.
+The Job Effectiveness/Productivity portion of the APR determines merit level for faculty within each college.

 Faculty must be informed of expectations for all APR components.
 When APR results of one year are discussed, expectations for the upcoming evaluation period should be communicated.
 At a minimum, each faculty member must meet basic job responsibilities and expectations as described in University policies and assigned by the department head.
 Failure to meet minimum expectations for effective teaching and instructional duties, scholarly/professional activity, service, and collegiality will result in unsatisfactory performance level rating.